Bulgarian wine: Thracian Lowland (South Bulgarian)

 The temperate continental climate in the area and the favourable distribution of precipitation are good premises for the developed red wine growing in the lowlands of Upper Thrace.
 The region includes the central part of the lowland, as well as parts of the Sakar mountain.
 Mavrud, a famous local wine, as well as Merlot, Cabernet Sauvignon, Muscatel and Pamid are grown.

 The Balkan Mountains serve to block the cold winds blowing from the plains of Russia, and the region to the south of the Balkans, the valley drained by the Maritsa River, has a Mediterranean climate, with mild, rainy winters and warm, dry summers.
 In the US appellation also approved as "Thracian Valley" region.

 Struma River Valley (Southwest Bulgarian)

 The region includes the southwestern parts of Bulgaria, the valley of the river Struma in the historical region of Macedonia.
 The area is small in size, but is climatically very distinct and characteristic, owing to the strong Mediterranean influence from the south.
-The local style Shiroka melnishka loza (taking its name from Melnik), as well as Cabernet Sauvignon and Merlot are cultivated.
+The local wine Shiroka Melnishka (taking its name from Melnik), as well as Cabernet Sauvignon and Merlot are cultivated.